Th3Ph4nt0m/Th3Ph4nt0m/README.md

 ## I am a 16 year old student from Germany!

 - 💻 I'm currently working on a [non-profit online organization][lostnameweb]!
-- ⚠ I'm only contributing to open source projects!
+- ⚠ I'm a big fan of open source projects!

 ## Connect with me: